GoogleContainerTools/skaffold/docs/content/en/docs/design/config.md

 ### Local config dependency

 Consider the same `skaffold.yaml` defined above.
-Configurations `cfg1` and `cfg2` from the above file can be imported as dependencies in your current config, via:
+Modules `cfg1` and `cfg2` from the above file can be imported as dependencies in your current config definition, via:

 ```yaml
 apiVersion: skaffold/v2beta11